Advance Wars: Development

 Advance Wars was first announced at Nintendo Space World 2000 under the name Game Boy Wars Advance.
 In January 2001, Nintendo France gave new screenshots from this and other Game Boy Advance games to French gaming sites with little other information.
 It was developed by Intelligent Systems, and eventually published by Nintendo.
 Four player mode was confirmed before E3 2001 and with it a US release date of September 10.
 Game Boy Wars Advance was originally scheduled for an October 12, 2001 release in Japan, but it was canceled in order to avoid competition with Game Boy Wars 3 (released for the Game Boy Color that same year).
 It was eventually released in a two-in-one compilation in 2004 with its sequel, Game Boy Wars Advance 2.

 Development of Advance Wars began alongside the Game Boy Advance launch titles, but because Nintendo was so busy with them, they requested that Intelligent Systems assist in the development.
 Director Makoto Shimojo commented that the early stages of development often feature Intelligent Systems coming up with unique game mechanics for it, and upon presenting to Nintendo, typically being told that it was "too sophisticated" or "not balanced for a general audience".
 At which point, they began working on adjustments.
 The game was designed with the Game Boy Advance's young children audience, giving the game a "pop design", with bright colors, rounded characters, and comedy.
 Shimojo commented that in spite of this, the majority of purchasers were teenage boys.
-In order to cope with bringing a strategy game to a handheld with a younger audience, Shimojo and his team made the game featuring "waves of excitement"; he compared this to how long films will introduce calm periods in order to have good pacing.
+In order to cope with bringing a strategy game to a handheld with a younger audience, Shimojo and his team made the game feature "waves of excitement"; he compared this to how long films will introduce calm periods in order to have good pacing.

 Shimojo discussed how various developers introduced elements from their favorite genres into the game.
 He gave examples which included a developer who was a fan of shooters designing the movement system to work in a way that allows players to control their units "down to the perfect centimeter", as well as a developer who was a fan of rhythm games adding a rhythm to how the units move.
 Intelligent Systems also attempted to cater to those who had a more serious interest in the weapons and the costume designs.
 As a result, they followed real history in developing these aspects, though making deformed versions of these weapons rather than duplications.
 The story and setting of the game were designed to not be gritty and serious, but to still be sophisticated.